Subscribe ✍️

 That’s why it’s crucial to teach teens about paychecks before they receive one.
 Many young workers assume their entire wage makes it into their bank account, only to be blindsided by deductions for taxes and other withholdings.

-5 Simple Books About Money Every Adult Should Read
+5 Simple Books About Saving Money Every Adult Should Read

 Learning about money doesn’t have to be complicated.
 If the thought of budgeting, investing, or planning for retirement makes your eyes glaze over, you’re not alone.
 But the truth is, financial literacy is one of the most important life skills you can have, and it’s never too late to start.